 "MTE is an entity that cannot choose what to produce due to our sustainable forest management practices.
 MTE must process whatever Mother Nature decides to give.
-This places significant pressure on the MTE offices in Ngopit 01
+This places significant pressure on

 "In addition, the cost for sustainable management of the Menominee forest is high, but it is a cost the Menominee Tribal Enterprises cannot cut out of the budget because the processs is mandated in our government documents and the forest is our tribe's most precious natural resource."